-"We want to ensure we are doing anything and everything we can to ensure everyone feels safe and secure at NHH," said Linda Davis, NHH President and CEO, in her pre-event briefing with observers, participants and managers earlier today.
+"We want to ensure we are doing anything and everything we can to ensure everyone feels safe and secure at NHH," said Linda Davis, NHH President and CEO, in her pre-event briefing with observers, participants and managers.

 The mock exercise took place in multiple locations throughout the hospital, beginning with the first event at the main front entrance and extending into the Main Street Bistro on the first floor, before spreading up onto the second floor 'bridge' overlooking the cafeteria.
-The third and concluding event occurred in the Emergency Department waiting area, extending briefly out into the parking lot on the north side of the building.
+The third and concluding event occurred in the Emergency Department waiting area, extending briefly out into the parking lot on the south side of the building.
 Actors simulated roles of active attackers and casualties and the sound of gunfire (blanks) was used.

 Hospital functions continued through the exercise, business as usual.
 The exercise was limited to public spaces, corridors and waiting areas.
-Patient care areas were NOT part of the mock exercise, and observers reported that, for most of the patient areas they were stationed in, the sounds of gunfire were not audible.
+Patient care areas were not part of the mock exercise.